 - Learning Systems for Random Environments

-- Computerized adaptive learning for random environments and its
+- A course on computerized adaptive learning for random environments and its

 - COMP 5006 [0.5 credit] (formerly 95.506) (CSI 5306)

 - Introduction to current research in natural language processing, with emphasis

 on semantics and pragmatics rather than syntactic issues, and on analyzing

 text rather than single sentences.
 Topics include: meaning representation,

 representation of pragmatic information, speech act theory, flexible parsing,